sourceduty/Windows_Deviance/README.md

 > Alex: "*This is a good idea that I want to use for Windows, Linux, macOS or Sourceduty OS.*"

+> "*This is very possible, not very difficult, but very complex and time consuming.*"

 #
 ### Related Links